62 Notable alumni of

 Biography

-George Washington Parke Custis was an American antiquarian, author, playwright, and plantation owner.
+George Washington Parke Custis was an American antiquarian, author, playwright, and slave owner.
 He was a veteran of the War of 1812.
 His father John Parke Custis served in the American Revolution with then-General George Washington, and died after the Battle of Yorktown that ended the revolution.

 7. Krišjānis Kariņš